 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Nickel Mines Limited is an other industrial metals & mining business based in Australia.
-Nickel Mines shares (NIC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Nickel Mines has a trailing 12-month revenue of around $523.5 million.
+Nickel Mines is an other industrial metals & mining business based in Australia.
+Nickel Mines shares (NIC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Nickel Mines has a trailing 12-month revenue of around $645.9 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Nickel Mines

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.